sergeykhbr/riscv_vhdl/README.md

   and [**Debug Support Unit (DSU)**](http://sergeykhbr.github.io/riscv_vhdl/dsu_link.html) devices on AMBA AXI4 bus.

-## Step-by-step tutorial of how to run Zephyr-OS on RISC-V FPGA board.
+## Step-by-step tutorial of how to run Zephyr-OS on FPGA board with synthesizable RISC-V processor.

-To run our shell application as on the animated picture bellow, we should do several steps:
+To run provided **shell** application as on the animated picture bellow, we should do several steps:

 1. Setup GCC toolchain